-In fact, you might be interested to know that I was truly feeling a pang of guilt over the whole lack of a fancy Christmas Eve dinner until my daughter made a comment on her way to bed that night.
+In fact, as I was struggling with the guilt I felt about the lack of a fancy Christmas Eve dinner, my daughter made a comment on her way to bed that night:

 “That was so much fun, Mom.
 We should watch a movie every Christmas Eve.”

-Embrace who you are, Momma!
+Embrace who you are, Mama!
 You are the mom they adore.

 - The Very Very Far North Homeschool Study and Book Review - February 27, 2024